cindy-py/inx-employee-performance-prediction/README.md

   - LabelEncoder (for categorical data)
   - Power BI (for dashboard visualizations)
   - Streamlit (for interactive model deployment)
   - Google Colab (for development and experimentation)
+  - VS Code (for Python script development)

 ---